cms-l1-globaltrigger/tm-grammar/README.md

 cd ..
 ```

 Next build the Python bindings and pack them into a wheel.

-**Note:** it is recommended to execute this in a virtual environment.
+It is recommended to execute this step in a virtual environment.

 ```bash
 git clone https://github.com/cms-l1-globaltrigger/tm-grammar.git